chlimous/42-born2beroot_guide/README.md

 First, we need to get the latest ISO image of Debian.
 You can obtain it from [Debian's official website](https://www.debian.org/distrib/netinst) by selecting "amd64".
 <p>
 Open up Virtualbox and click "New".
 Name your virtual machine, choose the downloaded ISO image, and select a storage location for the data.
-If you're at 42 Paris, consider using an external drive or storing it in your sgoinfre, given that your home directory is limited to 5 GB abd sgoinfre to 30 GB.
+If you're at 42 Paris, consider using an external drive or storing it in your sgoinfre, given that your home directory is limited to 5 GB and sgoinfre to 30 GB.
 Make sure to check "Skip Unattended Installation" before proceeding to the next step.
 </p>
 <p>
 Now, let's allocate resources to our virtual machine.
 I recommend allocating at least 4 GiB of RAM and 2 CPU cores, though I used 8 GiB of RAM and 8 CPU cores for better performance.